 The Lost Notes are a band born and based in the creatively fertile blaglands of Moseley, Birmingham UK.
 They write songs about things that matter.
 Like the perils of one night stands and plastic surgery, the plight of bankers, greaseballs, snakes, Greco-Roman health and safety failings, mules, mermaids and the downright miserable.

 The principal songwriters are Ben and Oli.
-But Oli likes folk and Ben likes jazz.
+Oli likes folk and Ben digs jazz.
 Both are stubborn.
 So each seeks to exert their own subtle influence on the music.
 The result is part folk with a drag of soul roots, a slug of gospel, or downright country with a thump of jazz around the edges.

-The band are: Ben Mills: vocals, guitar, harmonica; Oli Jobes: lead guitar, vocals; Lucy Mills: vocals and, on a good day, cowbell.
+The band are: Ben Mills: vocals, guitar, piano, harmonica; Oli Jobes: lead guitar, vocals; Lucy Mills: vocals and, on a good day, cowbell.

 Silas Wood and Max Tomlinson ignore the prima donnas vying for attention out front and thump out driving rhythms on double bass and drums.